-The Skinny on Cholesterol: The Misleading Narrative Big Pharma Has sold you
+The Skinny on Cholesterol: The completely False & Misleading Narrative Big Pharma Has sold you

 Introduction

 Cholesterol is a substance very misunderstood by the general population, with their understanding of cholesterol, what is does, why it’s vital, lab results, etc. being woefully inadequate.
-One of the biggest myths people hold is that high-cholesterol is a harbinger foreshadowing one’s demise, and the single most reliable marker for risk of a heart attack or stroke.
-Nothing could be further from the truth.
+One of the biggest myths people hold is that high-cholesterol, which is almost always accompanied by high-blood pressure (another myth), is a harbinger foreshadowing one’s demise, and the single most reliable marker for risk of a heart attack or stroke.
+NOTHING COULD BE FURTHER FROM THE TRUTH!!!

 Let’s just begin by disclosing, 80% of any individual’s cholesterol levels (whether considered high or low) are predetermined/preset entirely by genetics not by some mysterious cause, although diet can certainly, without debate, have a very negative impact on one’s cholesterol and heart health.
 Let me be clear.
-High cholesterol, as determined by standard blood panel, does not by any stretch spell impending doom for the patient with cholesterol elevated above 160 mg/dl.
+High cholesterol, as determined by a standard blood panel, does not by any stretch spell impending doom for the patient with cholesterol elevated above 160 mg/dl.
+In fact, there are individuals with cholesterol levels close to 600 mg/dl who are completely healthy.

-Every year, millions of patients are placed on statins, not knowing they’re being roped into a unnecessary and almost completely ineffective treatment, that creates a copendendent relationship between the patient and BIG PHARMA, based upon an erroneous narrative that sells countless prescriptions, but does nothing to actually improve/restore the patient’s health.
+Every year, millions of patients are placed on statins, not knowing they’re being roped into a unnecessary and completely ineffective treatment, that creates a copendendent relationship between the patient and BIG PHARMA, based upon an erroneous narrative that sells countless prescriptions, but does nothing to actually improve/restore the patient’s health.
+It’s important to note that this narrative is presented to patients by doctors, who for the record have the shortest lifespans - (average of 56 years of age), the highest abuse rates of alcohol and drugs, and the highest suicide rates - second only to psychiatrists.

-In this article I aim to clarify what cholesterol is, its importance, and how it functions within the body.
+In the interest of your health, I aim to clarify what cholesterol is, its importance, and how it functions within the body.
 We'll also explore the different types of cholesterol vital to understanding what your doctor is telling you, the damage that cholesterol helps repair, and natural ways to manage high cholesterol levels without relying on statins that carry with them a number of unnecessary risks.

 Understanding Cholesterol